 Will Continuing Education and Professional Studies and Precollege courses take place

-in the fall semester?
+in the spring semester?

-FIT’s noncredit courses and programs—both Continuing and Professional Studies and Precollege—will be remote this fall.
+FIT’s noncredit courses and programs—both Continuing and Professional Studies and Precollege—will be remote this spring.
 For credit courses offered through the Center for Continuing and Professional Studies, students will follow the same plan as degree-seeking students.

 What student services are available at this time?